 If more than 72 hours have passed since the unprotected sex, then the IUD can be used.
 The IUD is a small device fitted inside a woman’s womb by a doctor.
 You must have it inserted within five days of sex and it must be worn until your next period.

-When should you take emergency contraception?
+When should I take emergency contraception?

 - If you had sex without contraception.